zetxtech/libchat/dev.md

 ## Premise

-Since FastGPT is managed in the same way as monorepo, it is recommended to install ‘make’ first during development.
+Since LibChat is managed in the same way as monorepo, it is recommended to install ‘make’ first during development.

 monorepo Project Name: